clairey-zx81/json-model/README.md

-Preliminary performance tests below compare validation times for a large 500 KB JSON OpenAPI description using JSON Model in C, JS and Python and JSON Schema Blaze implementation, with an average collected on thousands of runs, on the same laptop:
+Preliminary performance tests below compare validation times for a large 500 KB JSON OpenAPI description using JSON Model in C, JS and Python and JSON Schema Blaze implementation, with an average collected on thousands of runs, in _fast_ (no reporting) mode, on the same laptop:

 - JSON Model C: _239_ µs/check
 - JSON Model JS: _865_ µs/check